 As of November 1st 2014, all companies that want to offer online gambling opportunities within the UK are required to be fully licensed by the UK Gambling Commission.

-The license can be offered to companies based around the world, however, a 15% consumption tax is levied on profits originating from the UK, regardless of where the company is based.
+The license can be offered to companies based around the world, however, a 15% consumption tax is levied on the net win originating from the UK, regardless of where the company is based.

 The UK White List